awsdocs/amazon-s3-userguide/doc_source/notification-how-to-event-types-and-destinations.md

 The Amazon SQS queue must be in the same Region as your Amazon S3 bucket\.
 For information about creating an Amazon SQS queue, see [What is Amazon Simple Queue Service](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/welcome.html) and [Getting started with Amazon SQS](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-getting-started.html) in the *Amazon Simple Queue Service Developer Guide*\.

 Before you can use the Amazon SQS queue as an event notification destination, you need the following:
-+ The ARN for the Amazon SQS topic
++ The ARN for the Amazon SQS queue

 ### Lambda function<a name="lambda-function"></a>